WeblateOrg/weblate/docs/admin/config.rst

 .. versionadded:: 3.1

-Identity which should be used by Weblate to sign Git commits, for example:
+Identity used by Weblate to sign Git commits, for example:

 .. code-block:: python